Flat Earth is a Microcosm of Big Tech Futurism

 To keep this article to a reasonable length, I will not explore the very long history of scholarship on this dichotomy — I have written about it in some detail already.
 In summary, the issue comes down to understanding versus wanting.
 Con artists, politicians, and marketers thrive on elements of the latter.

 Marketing and scams both work so well because they convince their marks to do something without really thinking about it.
 For fraudsters, especially, the task requires a strategy of longevity because if at any point their victim spends enough time pondering the pitch and thus uncovers the deception, the consequences are likely to be severe.
-Big Tech and certain ‘futurists’ have adopted the same approach.
+Big Tech, flat earthers, and certain ‘futurists’ have all adopted the fraudster approach.

 There is an innervation implanted within the message that suggests that people who know very little will eventually enjoy their moment of intellectual superiority.
 Level Earth’s audience is tacitly instructed to merely wait for their aha! moment when the globers finally come around.
 On that day, the flat earthers will be vindicated and elated.